-Dr. Ortega is the Scottsdale Osborn Trauma Center’s Site Director of the Phoenix Orthopaedic Residency Program.
-He is responsible for leading the orthopaedic trauma educational development and training of the orthopaedic residents, which he enjoys greatly.
-He also serves as Co-Director of the group’s orthopaedic trauma fellowship program and is a clinical instructor at the University of Arizona College of Medicine-Phoenix Medical School, Arizona College of Osteopathic Medicine, and Arizona State University's College of Nursing and Healthcare Innovation.
+Dr. Ortega serves as Co-Director of the group's orthopaedic trauma fellowship and is responsible for leading the educational development and training within the orthopaedic trauma fellowship program.
+He is an assistant professor at the University of Arizona College of Medicine - Phoenix Medical School, Arizona College of Osteopathic Medicine, and Arizona State University's College of Nursing and Healthcare Innovation.
+He very much enjoys teaching fellows and medical students.
+He also serves as the Sports Medicine Advisory Team Orthopaedic Trauma Consultant for Arizona State University.
 In addition, he has been nominated by his colleagues as Scottsdale Osborn Hospital's Medical Staff President.

 Dr. Ortega is board certified by the American Board of Orthopaedic Surgeons.
 He has served as a faculty member for several orthopaedic trauma courses, providing many different lectures, and has served as a course Chairman for an orthopaedic trauma advanced course offered to train other orthopedic surgeons.
 He is a member of the Orthopaedic Trauma Association, American Academy of Orthopaedic Surgeons, AO North America, Southwestern Orthopaedic Trauma Association, Western Orthopaedic Association, Arizona Orthopaedic Society, International Society for Computer Assisted Orthopaedic Surgery, Yale Orthopaedic Association, and Sigma Chi Alumni Association.

 Dr. Ortega lives in Scottsdale, Arizona.
-His wife is an orthopaedic trauma nurse.
+His wife is a nurse practicioner.
 They have 3 lovely children.
-During his freetime, Dr. Ortega enjoys golf, basketball, staying in shape, and US politics.
+During his free time, Dr. Ortega enjoys coaching, basketball, staying in shape, and US politics.
+He coached his son's flag football team to their league's championship title game.
 Mostly, he enjoys spending time with his family.

 For more information on anterior hip replacements, please visit http://www.sonoranhipcenter.com.